 This is a kind of trauma response that people have soon after a traumatic event.
-It starts within a month of the event and lasts for at least 3 days.
-You must have at least 9 of the following symptoms to be diagnosed with acute stress disorder.
+It starts within a month of the event and lasts for at least three days.
+You must have at least nine of the following symptoms to be diagnosed with acute stress disorder.

 - Intense or prolonged distress in response to trauma triggers

 - A persistent negative mood and inability to have positive emotions